Anelia00/BSU-web-dev-i-24-25/README.md

 # Web Development I – Assessment 1

-This repository contains my solutions for Assessment 1 in the Web Development I module.

-The project includes four exercises designed to demonstrate fundamental web development techniques including semantic HTML, CSS styling, page layout, and web accessibility.
+This repository contains my solutions for **Assessment 1** in the *Web Development I* module.
+The assessment consists of four exercises that focus on fundamental web development concepts: **Semantic Markup, CSS Styling, Page Layout, and Web Accessibility**.

+Each exercise recreates a webpage based on a provided screenshot while applying techniques such as semantic HTML structure, external CSS styling, modern layout methods (including Flexbox), and accessibility improvements.
+The aim of the assessment is to demonstrate an understanding of core HTML and CSS principles, clean code formatting, and good repository organisation.

 ---

-## Exercises
+## Exercises Included

-### Exercise 1 – Semantic Markup
+**Exercise 1 – Semantic Markup**
-Recreated a recipe webpage using semantic HTML elements such as:
+Recreated a recipe webpage using semantic HTML elements such as `header`, `nav`, `main`, `article`, `section`, `aside`, and `footer` to organise content in a meaningful and structured way.
-- header
-- nav
-- main
-- article
-- section
-- aside
-- footer

-The goal was to structure the content using meaningful HTML elements.
+**Exercise 2 – CSS Styling**
+Styled a webpage using an external CSS stylesheet, applying techniques such as typography styling, colours, spacing, and constraining the width of the content to improve readability.

+**Exercise 3 – Page Layout**
+Developed a gallery webpage layout using modern CSS techniques including **Flexbox** to arrange images and video elements consistently across the page.

+**Exercise 4 – Web Accessibility**
+Improved the accessibility of a photography blog webpage by using semantic HTML structure, descriptive alternative text for images, and accessible interactive elements such as buttons and links.

 ---

-### Exercise 2 – CSS Styling
-Recreated a webpage using an external CSS stylesheet.
-The exercise focuses on:

-- text styling (fonts, sizes, colours)
-- background colours
-- spacing and layout
-- constraining page width for readability

----

-### Exercise 3 – Page Layout
-Built a gallery page using modern CSS layout techniques including **Flexbox**.

-The page includes:
-- a responsive image and video gallery
-- media elements with consistent height
-- layout positioning using Flexbox

----

-### Exercise 4 – Web Accessibility
-Improved the accessibility of a travel photography blog page.

-Accessibility improvements include:
-- meaningful alt text for images
-- semantic HTML structure
-- accessible buttons and links
-- improved readability and layout

----

 ## Technologies Used

 - HTML5
 - CSS3
 - Visual Studio Code
 - Git & GitHub

 ---

-## Learning Resources

-Some concepts and techniques were implemented with guidance from online learning resources such as:

-- HTML and CSS tutorials
-- educational videos
-- documentation websites (e.g. MDN Web Docs)

----

 ## Author

-Student Name: Anelia Tomova
+Student Name
 Web Development I
 2026